mhariat/MicroNet/Training/README.md

-# Training of PyramidNet + ShakeDrop (+ SkipNet) [STEP 1]
+# Training of PyramidNet [STEP 1]

 For the Micronet Challenge we chose to start from PyramidNet and then to compress it.
 Multiple reasons led to choose such a network.
 Amongst them:

 - High accuracy (see table below)
-- Reasonable number of parameters (26.2M) compared to Wide-Resnet-28-10 (36.5M)
+- Reasonable number of parameters (26.2M) compared to the benchmark Wide-Resnet-28-10 (36.5M)

-The code is mainly a git clone of the Official [Fast AutoAugment](https://arxiv.org/abs/1905.00397) implementation in PyTorch.
+The code is an adaptation of the Official [Fast AutoAugment](https://arxiv.org/abs/1905.00397) implementation in PyTorch.

-Fast Autoaugment is a simplified version of Autoaugment.
+Fast AutoAugment is a simplified version of the well known [AutoAugment](https://arxiv.org/abs/1805.09501) paper of Google Brain.

 - Fast AutoAugment learns augmentation policies using a more efficient search strategy based on density matching.
 - Fast AutoAugment speeds up the search time by orders of magnitude while maintaining the comparable performances.

-One of the author (Ildoo Kim) kindly gave us the policies obtained with Shake-Shake(26_2x96d) on CIFAR-100.
+One of the author, *Ildoo Kim*, kindly gave us the **policies obtained with Shake-Shake(26_2x96d) on CIFAR-100**.

-We then added to PyramidNet a dynamic routing in convolutional network named "SkipNet".
-For more details on this method please refer to the [paper](https://arxiv.org/pdf/1711.09485.pdf).
-SkipNet learns to route images through a subset of layers on a per-input basis.
-Challenging images are routed through more layers than easy images.
-We talk about two model designs with both feedforward gates and reccurent gates which enable different levels of parameter sharing in the paper.

 ## Table Results of Fast-Autoaugment